sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-configure-item-access"></a>How to configure Item Access

-The code below denies item read, so that GetItem() method returns null:
+The code below denies item read, so that the GetItem() method returns null:

 ``` csharp
 [Fact]